Alemus182/Nextech/README.md

        ```properties
        dotnet run
        ```
    - It Will be open in: https://localhost:7245
    - For execute the test suite, go to  the folder "Test" and run:
        ```properties
-       dotnet test
+       	dotnet run
        ```
  ## Frontend
  -   Do you need Visual Studio Code
  -   The current Application is in Angular 10, if you have a higher versión of node.js   12.11.1, Do you need to use NVM (Node Version Manager) for Windows?
 You can download it at: [Website](https://github.com/coreybutler/nvm-windows#installation--upgrades) or download it through a